 How your charity will use social media Does our policy currently (or need to) cover this?
-What your objectives are in using social media Yes What platforms you will use Yes Whether you will create private community groups or host discussion forums.
-If you will, how you will moderate these groups or forums No, our policy does not need to cover this as we currently do not create private groups or host discussion forums What your policy is on moderating third party content, and what comments you will respond to and how, and what comments you will like or reshare Your oversight and controls around who uses Does our policy social media on your charity's behalf currently (or need to) cover this?
-How you manage access to your charity's social media accounts and social media security Yes Who can post day-to-day content, and about what.
-For example, routine announcements of the charity's work Yes When additional approval is needed, and who is involved.
-For example, high profile announcements or dealing with a social media crisis Yes Who is responsible for reviewing and moderating content and how often Yes Who can delete content, and in what circumstances Yes Required conduct for those managing the Does our policy account currently (or need to) cover this?
-Your rules including compliance with relevant laws and any codes of conduct Yes Your rules around managing interactions with children and young people and/or with vulnerable people Yes
+What your objectives are in using social media Yes What platforms you will use Yes Whether you will create private community groups or No, our policy does host discussion forums.
+If you will, how you will moderate not need to cover this these groups or forums as we currently do not create private groups or host discussion forums What your policy is on moderating third party content, No - this is being and what comments you will respond to and how, and reviewed in 2025 and what comments you will like or reshare the policy will be What comments you will like of reshare updated then Your oversight and controls around who uses Does our policy social media on your charity's behalf currently (or need to) cover this?
+How you manage access to your charity's social media Yes accounts and social media security Who can post day-to-day content, and about what.
+For Yes example, routine announcements of the charity's work When additional approval is needed, and who is involved.
+Yes For example, high profile announcements or dealing with a social media crisis Vac Who is responsible for reviewing and moderating content and how often Yes Who can delete content, and in what circumstances Yes Required conduct for those managing the Does our policy account currently (or need to) cover this?
+Your rules including compliance with relevant laws and Yes any codes of conduct 100 Your rules around managing interactions with children Yes and young people and/or with vulnerable people

-How you will check the policy is being followed and act if it is breached Yes Relationship to other policies Does our policy currently (or need to) cover this?
-How this policy interacts with your policies and processes on safeguarding, risk, whistleblowing and HR Yes The charity's guidelines on personal social media use by Yes trustees, employees or volunteers 105 Responding to incidents Does our policy currently (or need to) cover this?
-Who can amend or delete content, and in what Yes circumstances When you and/or your senior staff need to be involved Yes When issues need to be reported to the full trustee board Yes If, when and how you will respond to complaints or criticism on social media Yes What to do if you receive abusive messages including No (to be updated as how you will support trustees, staff and volunteers if they part of HR policy are the subject of online abuse updates) What you will do in the event of a social media crisis, for Yes example, having a communications plan and stopping any scheduled posts or sharing content from third parties Checking if you need to report a serious incident to the Yes Commission or make reports to the police or other regulators
+How you will check the policy is being followed and act if Yes it is breached Relationship to other policies Does our policy currently (or need to) cover this?
+How this policy interacts with your policies and processes Yes on safeguarding , risk , whistleblowing and HR The charity's guidelines on personal social media use by Yes trustees, employees or volunteers Responding to incidents Does our policy currently (or need to) cover this?
+Who can amend or delete content, and in what Yes Who can amend or delete content, and in what circumstances res Voc When you and/or your senior staff need to be involved Yes When issues need to be reported to the full trustee board Yes If, when and how you will respond to complaints or Yes criticism on social media What to do if you receive abusive messages including No (to be updated as how you will support trustees, staff and volunteers if they part of HR policy are the subject of online abuse updates) What you will do in the event of a social media crisis, for Yes example, having a communications plan and stopping any scheduled posts or sharing content from third parties Checking if you need to report a serious incident to the Yes Commission or make reports to the police or other regulators